How to Hang Curtains and Blinds Straight on Plasterboard

 Step 7: Toggles for the no-stud positions

 Here’s where the Aussie gotcha bites the US-tutorial crowd.
 American drywall is denser and 12.7 mm thick.
 Aussie Gyprock is 10 mm in most homes (13 mm in wet areas) and softer.
 A US “drywall anchor” rated 5 kg holds about 2 kg in Gyprock before the paper tears.
 For any blockout curtain over 4 kg total weight, use a Hangman snap-toggle (rated 22 kg in 10 mm Gyprock) or a Toggler SnapSkru SP.
 Avoid the brittle plastic expansion plugs — they’re for picture frames, not curtains.
+Don’t be that bloke who uses the generic plug and gets a callback in 6 months.

 Step 8: Mount the brackets and check with the long level